tgha1/yyk-test/.openhands/microagents/joke_teller.md

 - No jokes that could be harmful or discriminatory
 - Focus on positive, uplifting humor
 - Suitable for all audiences

+## Notes

+- This microagent has no triggers as specified in the requirements
+- Version updated to 1.0.1 for enhanced documentation